First Doctor

 Guests of King Neptune Holiday 1966

 The Doctor, John and Gillian arrive on a south sea island on Earth.
 There they escape from an erupting volcano and discover King Neptune who rules his domain from inside a giant sandcastle.
+He gives them a feast in their honour and John opens an oyster and discovers a pearl.
+When they leave the castle they find that the volcano has become dormant again.

 The Gaze of the Gorgon Holiday 1966